 (3) If the department determines that an approved Operations Plan is incomplete, inadequate, or otherwise fails to provide the necessary information and assurances that the composting facility will comply with OAR 340-096-0070: Performance Measures or with section (6) of this rule, the department may require the composting facility to revise the Operations Plan.

-(4) After receiving a proposed Operations Plan, the department will provide the composting facility operator with an opportunity to meet with the department and discuss the composting facility, the proposed Operations Plan, and any department concerns or issues related to the facility and the plan.
+(4) After receiving a proposed Operations Plan, the department will provide the facility operator with an opportunity to meet with the department and discuss the composting facility, the proposed Operations Plan, and any department concerns or issues related to the facility and the plan.
 Upon final department approval of an Operations Plan, the composting facility must comply with OAR 340-096-0110: Composting Permit.

-(5) All Operations Plans subject to this rule must address the elements set out in sections (5)(a) through (f) of this rule.
+(5) All Operations Plans subject to this rule must address the elements set out in this section.

-(a) Feedstocks.
-The Operations Plan must describe the types and volumes of feedstocks the facility will accept, the methods the facility will use to produce compost, and the proposed uses of the compost.
+(a) Feedstocks and products.
+The Operations Plan must describe the types and volumes of feedstocks the facility will accept, the methods the facility will use to produce compost, and the proposed uses of the compost, biogas, digestate and other products and materials.

 (b) Protection of Surface Water.
 The Operations Plan must describe how the facility will be designed and operated to comply with OAR 340-096-0070(1) and (2) by describing the operational procedures and any structures the facility will use to manage any leachate and any stormwater generated at the facility.
 Any facility that manages leachate or stormwater in an engineered structure must submit detailed plans and specifications for any such structures and comply with OAR 340-096-0130: Leachate and Stormwater Collection Design and Management Requirements.